kimoppalfens/kimoppalfens.github.io/_posts/2007-06-26-TP 1706 - Android and iOS Enrollment Restrictions.md

 # The results #

 So let's see the effects.
-I'll first try to enroll a device that has not been configured as company owned.
+I'll first try to enroll an Android device that has not been configured as company owned.
+Additionaly, I did not enable that all Android devices need to be treated as "Android for work"

 If necessary, download the "Company Portal" app from the appropriate store and log in with an account that is allowed to enroll devices into Intune.

 Follow the on-screen instructions.

-The process is identical with out without this blocking of personal devices and you get the same warnings (eg, that you might need to set a passcode, or have your device encrypted).
+The process is identical with or without this blocking of personal devices and you get the same warnings (eg, that you might need to set a passcode, or have your device encrypted).

 ![alt]({{ site.url }}{{ site.baseurl }}/images/TP1706_Enrollment_1.png)
 ![alt]({{ site.url }}{{ site.baseurl }}/images/TP1706_Enrollment_2.png)